 Adults can optionally add a tablespoon of Vodka or Rum.

 This article was posted on Friday, June 18th, 2021 at 9:12 pm and is filed under Countries & Cultures, Drinks, Holidays Around the World, Juneteenth, Juneteenth Recipes, Mama Lisa, Strawberry Soda Recipe, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply